Divorce Litigation

 Filing for Divorce

-The initial step towards legal separation in Texas is to file and original petition for divorce in your county of residence.
+The initial step towards legal separation in Texas is to file an original petition for divorce in your county of residence.
 This documentation notifies the court of your intention to pursue a divorce.
 Prior to filing, either spouse must have lived in Texas for over 6 months.

 The spouse filing for divorce – also known as the petitioner – must notify their spouse of their intent to divorce.
 If the respondent agrees to sign, required paperwork can be sent directly to the spouse.
 Generally, legal papers are served by a Constable or a private process server.
 There are also ways of serving spouses that cannot be located or are avoiding our clients.